timescale/docs/timescaledb/overview/release-notes/index.md

 What's new in TimescaleDB 2.2.1:

-Skip Scan optimization on single node and multinode, which significantly improves the performance of queries with DISTINCT ON.
-This optimization is not yet available for queries on distributed hypertables.
+Skip Scan optimization on single node and multinode.
+This feature offers significant improvements in performance of `SELECT` queries with `DISTINCT ON`.

-This release also adds a function to create a distributed restore point, which allows performing a consistent restore of a multi-node cluster from a backup.
+This release also adds support for creating a distributed restore point.
+This allows performing a consistent restore of a multi-node cluster from a backup.

-The bug fixes in this release address issues with size and stats functions, high memory usage in distributed inserts, slow distributed ORDER BY queries, indexes involving INCLUDE, and single chunk query planning.
+The bug fixes in this release address issues in size and stats functions, high memory usage in distributed inserts, slow distributed ORDER BY queries, indexes involving INCLUDE, single chunk query planning, compression, and policies.

 **PostgreSQL 11 deprecation announcement**